 For more information about membership, please see the Membership area in the About OPERS section.
 It covers several important topics, including contributions, service credit and alternative retirement plans for colleges & universities.

 All public employees, unless otherwise excluded or exempted, must become members regardless of the hours worked.
-In the Traditional Pension and Combined Plans, your earnings will determine your service credit; if you earn at least $250 per month for each of 12 calendar months you receive a full year of service credit.
+In the Traditional Pension and Combined plans, your earnings will determine your service credit; if you earn at least $630 per month for each of the 12 calendar months, you receive a full year of service credit.
 You earn contributing months in the Member-Directed Plan.

 - Your service was excluded from coverage and you were not entitled to coverage.
 For example, you were an independent contractor.